-CBI (Career Based Intervention
+CBI (Career Based Intervention)

-CBI (Career Based Intervention) Grade 12 Elective Course CBI Related: 1 Credit - Full Year CBI Work Experience: 2 Credits - Full Year The Career Based Intervention (CBI) Program is a Career/Technical Education Program designed for students in 12th grade who are identified as at risk.
+Grade 12 Elective Course

+CBI Related: 1 Credit - Full Year

+CBI Work Experience: 2 Credits - Full Year

+Career Based Intervention (CBI) Program is a Career/Technical Education Program designed for students in 12th grade who are identified as at risk.
 The program is to help students improve academic competence, graduate from high school, develop employability skills, implement a career plan, and participate in a career pathway in preparation for their post-secondary education and career(s) The CBI Program provides a combination of educational and work-based learning opportunities for student success.
 Students will be scheduled in both CBI Related and CBI Work Experience.
 Students in CBI who have met all graduation requirements will earn 3 credits (English, Math, & CBI Related) and 2 credits for work.
-Students who meet this criteria will be dismissed at the end of 3rd period.
-Seniors who have not met graduation requirements will have 2 periods of CBI Related and be dismissed at the end of 4th period. \Seniors not meeting graduating requirement Option #1 (original Pathway) will be placed in this class.
+Students who meet this criteria and meet the terms of their Dismissal Agreement will be dismissed at the end of 3rd period.
+Seniors who have not met graduation, work, and/or attendance requirements will have their Dismissal Agreement modified and may be required to attend classes until the end of the regular